Why Did My Insurance Go Up?

-Every 6 to 8 years the insurance industry experiences a period of time when they pay out more in claims, than they receive in premiums.
-It occurs over several years and this pattern creates a ‘hard market’, which essentially means insurers are adjusting to the market factors by increasing rates and being stricter about underwriting criteria.
+Every 6 to 8 years, the insurance industry experiences a period of time when they pay out more in claims than they receive in premiums.
+It occurs over several years, and this pattern creates a ‘hard market.’
+A hard market essentially means insurers are adjusting to the new market factors by increasing rates and being stricter about underwriting criteria.

 What factors create a ‘hard market’?

 Two key factors that create a ‘hard market’ in the insurance industry are generally referred to as rating trends & market trends.

 Fluctuating market trends create market instability.
 When insurance companies lose money due to increased payout year after year, they have a harder time attracting capital from investors or lenders.